Skip to main content

 Simple Pendulum

-A simple pendulum consists of a mass (the bob) attached to a string of fixed length that swings back and forth under the influence of gravity.
-The motion is periodic, and the time it takes to complete one full cycle is called the period.
-The period depends on the length of the pendulum and the acceleration due to gravity, but for small angles, it is approximately independent of the amplitude.
+A simple pendulum consists of a mass (called the bob) attached to a string or rod of fixed length, which swings back and forth under the influence of gravity.
+The motion is periodic and can be approximated as simple harmonic motion for small angles, where the restoring force is proportional to the displacement angle.

 Recommended video: